nuejs/nue/packages/nuejs.org/docs/content-authoring.md

 ### Basic blocks

-A block is created with square brackets and a class name:
+A block is created with square brackets and a class name found on your design system:

 ```md
 [.note]